Memory-Efficient Structured Backpropagation for On-Device LLM Fine-Tuning: Experiments

 \subsection{Experimental Setup}

 \paragraph{Models and Hardware.} We use the Qwen2.5 model family~\cite{qwen2024qwen25} with 4-bit quantization~\cite{dettmers2023qlora}: Qwen2.5-0.5B (24 layers), Qwen2.5-1.5B (28 layers), and Qwen2.5-3B (36 layers).
 All models use LoRA~\cite{hu2021lora} with rank 8 applied to Q, K, V, O, gate, up, and down projections.
-Experiments are performed on Apple Silicon using MLX~\cite{apple2023mlx}.
-Memory is measured via \texttt{phys\_footprint} from the task VM info API.
+Memory and time measurements (Tables~\ref{tab:main_results}--\ref{tab:ablation_h}) are performed on an iPhone 17 Pro (8GB RAM, A19 Pro chip) using MLX~\cite{apple2023mlx}.
+The convergence experiment (Figure~\ref{fig:convergence}) is conducted on Apple Silicon M4.
+Memory is measured via \texttt{phys\_footprint} from the iOS/macOS \texttt{task\_info} API, which reports the actual physical memory footprint as seen by the operating system.
 We use WikiText-2~\cite{merity2016pointer}, batch size 1, learning rate $10^{-4}$, and SGD optimizer.

 \paragraph{Baselines.} \textbf{MeBP}~\cite{apple2024mebp}: gradient checkpointing with \texttt{mx.grad()}. \textbf{MeZO}~\cite{malladi2023mezo}: SPSA gradient estimation with two forward passes per update.